 Mobile apps are now integral parts of life and Singapore reports the highest smartphone penetration in the world at 90%.
 This multi-billion-dollar industry is clearly here to stay and it is a no brainer that everyone intends on riding the mobile wave.

-However, because of the differences in functionality and structure in most app ideas, it is often extremely difficult for most people to figure out how much to budget for their mobile app development, making predicting mobile app development costs a huge frustration for many companies.
+However, the most common questions are “How much does it cost to develop an app?” or “How much does it cost to make an app?”.
+Whether you’re finding the cost for developing, making or building an app, because of the differences in functionality and structure in most app ideas, it is often extremely difficult for most people to figure out how much to budget for their mobile app development, making predicting mobile app development costs a huge frustration for many companies.

 Note: If you are seeking a mobile app development firm, you can save time and get up to 5 quotes from trusted local mobile app developers on the ThunderQuote platform for free.